Safe Environment Policy

 Parents are responsible for their own youth before the designated starting, and after the designated ending of any class or event.

-Youth boys are not allowed in girls’ areas of residence and youth girls are not allowed in boys’ areas of residence for any reason.
+Youth boys are not allowed in girls’ areas of residence and youth girls are not allowed in boys’ areas of residence for any reason during the official program times.